Tools4everBV/HelloID-Conn-SA-Full-HelloID-ReportProductOwners/README.md

 ### Powershell data source 'HID-generate-table-report-products-get-product-owners'
 This Powershell data source uses the HelloID API the receive all HelloID users configured as resource owner of the selected HelloID product.

-### Delegated form task 'HID-report-export-self-service-product-owners'
+### Delegated form task 'HID - Report - Self Service product owners'
 This delegated form task runs the same HelloID API calls as the PowerShell data source and export the data to a local CSV file if selected in the form.

 ## Getting help